-This season, the Connecticut Department of Public Health and the Centers for Disease Control and Prevention are referring to this season as the "trifecta."
+This season, the Connecticut Department of Public Health and the Centers for Disease Control and Prevention are referring to it as the "trifecta."
 We can expect to see similar trends as last year for COVID-19, influenza and RSV.
-In our district data is showing that RSV is starting to make it's appearance, COVID-19 and ILI are stable at this point and other circulating respiratory viruses, such as human parainfluenza virus (HPIV) 1 and 2 are causing cold-like symptoms nationally.
+In our district, data is showing that RSV is starting to make it's appearance in Connecticut and nationally test positivty is starting to increase; COVID-19 and ILI are stable at this point; and other circulating respiratory viruses, such as human parainfluenza virus-1 (HPIV-1) is causing cold-like symptoms nationally.